 The Operations Department conducts all activities taking place on oil facilities and manages the day to day production from well to storage including extracting, processing and transporting crude oil and natural gas.
 Operations are also in charge of anticipating tomorrow's needs to guarantee Perenco’s facilities scalability.
-Finally Perenco can operate by optimising production costs and service quality thanks to the specific way skills have been internalised and the willingness to take each site’s specificities into account.
+Finally Perenco can operate by optimising production thanks to the specific way skills have been internalised and the willingness to take each site’s specificities into account.

 Optimisation at the core of our action